Ahaif/libft/README.md

 # libft
-This project aims to recode from scratch functions in stdLib in C language [see subject](https://github.com/Ahaif/libft/blob/main/en.subject.pdf)
+This project aims to recode from scratch ususal functions in c [see subject](https://github.com/Ahaif/libft/blob/main/en.subject.pdf)